Skip to main content

 • Signal a plainclothes or DPS officer to approach you

-No, it is unlikely that a DMV employee will give you a new license or renew an old one if you have a warrant.
-The majority of state policies say that driving or traveling are privileges for people without outstanding warrants.
-And officers at government buildings, airports, and bus stations will check your ID against the national police database.
+No, it is unlikely that a DMV employee will issue you a new license or renew an old one if you have a warrant.
+Most state policies say driving is a privilege for those without outstanding warrants.

-Dealing with the warrant first is your only option.
+Dealing with the warrant is your only option.
 You may need to pay outstanding fines, attend a court date, or speak with a judge or probation officer to clear the warrant.

 What to Do If You Have a Warrant Out for Your Arrest

-• Wait for the police to find you
+• Wait for the police to find you and arrest you

 A "traffic warrant" is another name for a state warrant asking police to bring you into the local precinct.

-State-Specific Rules Around IDs and Warrants
+State-Specific Rules for IDs and Warrants

 Some DMVs have an officer on site and will arrest you on the spot, while others may do nothing.